Trump picks keep coming: Mike Waltz offered job of national security adviser * WorldNetDaily * by Joe Kovacs

 Zeldin added he’s excited to help manifest Trump’s economic agenda: “I think the American people are so hungry for it.
 It’s one of the big reasons why they’re sending him back to the White House.”

-Stephen Miller: Deputy chief of policy
+Stephen Miller: Deputy chief of staff for policy

-Trump also chose longtime adviser Stephen Miller as his deputy chief of policy, a selection that does not need Senate confirmation since it’s not a Cabinet position.
+Trump also chose longtime adviser Stephen Miller as his deputy chief of staff for policy, a selection that does not need Senate confirmation since it’s not a Cabinet position.

 Miller is among the longest-serving aides to Trump, dating back to his 2016 White House campaign.